Jailakshmi/applied_ideas_lab/notes/productivity_assistant.md

 # Reconstructing Work Is a Cognitive Tax

 ## 1. Observation
-At the end of the week, many people(employees) are required to fill timesheets or activity reports.
+At the end of the week, many people are required to fill timesheets or activity reports.
 This usually involves trying to remember what was worked on across several days.

 I personally struggle here and often end up writing a single high-level line to describe the entire week.